utkarshayachit/AzureBatch-Secured/AzFinSim-README.md

 AZFS_PREFIX=some-small-uniq-string

 # The id for Azure Batch service principal
+# This only works on Linux Bash shell with `jq` intalled.
+You can also simply set this to the value
+# returned by executing the same command in the Azure Clould Shell as described
+# in the prerequisites.
 AZFS_BATCH_OBJECTID=`az ad sp list --display-name "Microsoft Azure Batch" --filter "displayName eq 'Microsoft Azure Batch'" | jq -r '.[].id'`

 az deployment sub create                  \